 In the USA, it’s evident that much needs to be done to improve reproductive healthcare - especially for women of color.
-Data released earlier this year by the NCHS revealed that 658 women died from complications related to pregnancy or childbirth in 2018.
+Data released in 2022 by the CDC shows that 861 women in the United States died of 'maternal causes' in 2020 – an increase since 2019, when 754 women died.
 An already shocking situation, this also gives the United States one of the highest maternal mortality rates among all developed countries.
 However, black mothers were dramatically (and disproportionately) represented in these statistics.
-The data showed that black mothers were 2.5 times more at risk of pregnancy-related deaths, proving that black people are not only dying at the hands of police but of healthcare providers.
+The data showed that black mothers were 2.9 times more at risk of pregnancy-related deaths, proving that black people are not only dying at the hands of police but of healthcare providers.

-Though many people try to write this statistic off as a socio-economic issue, it is merely rhetoric created to shift responsibility away from the people in power.
-If this was simply down to an issue of access or wealth, why have Beyoncé Knowles and Serena Wiliams – two of the most powerful black women in the world – reported a similar lack of care and understanding when it came to their own birthing experience?
+This isn't a socioeconomic issue, either.
+If this was simply down to access to healthcare or wealth, why have Beyoncé Knowles and Serena Wiliams – two of the most powerful black women in the world – reported a similar lack of care and understanding when it came to their own birthing experience?

 From pregnancy to breastfeeding, it’s undeniable that a serious level of systemic racism is at play when it comes to black motherhood and maternal health.
 “This issue runs deep and is extremely complex," says Doula and Fitness Educator, Rachel Nicks.
 She recently wrote a piece for Elvie on the low breastfeeding rates among black mothers and its roots in American history.
 “To understand it, we must look at the history of oppression and exploitation of the black female body.
 Black women were raped, used as wet nurses, and had cesareans performed on them without anesthesia.
 It was believed they did not feel pain the same way that white women did.”
 Worryingly, this dangerous myth continues to exist in the present day, with 50% of white healthcare professionals believing that black people have a higher pain threshold than their white counterparts.